Catonsville Violin Studio

 Many of my summers have been spent participating in numerous musical institutions including the National Orchestral Institute at University of Maryland, the prestigious Meadowmount School of Music, the Aria International Music Academy, the Amalfi Coast Festival, the International Workshops for Strings in Graz, Austria, and the American Suzuki Institute in Wisconsin.
 At these institutes I discovered my passion for chamber music and have studied with Robert Newkirk and the late Marilyn Neeley.
 It was at Meadowmount where my interest in teaching began, and I consider myself a 'grand-student' of Ivan Galamian.

-I taught general music, strings, keyboard, and recorder for eight years in the Maryland public schools and currently I maintain a private violin and viola studio in Catonsville, MD, teach with OrchKids in Baltimore City, freelance at weddings, musicals, church services and other events, sub with the York Symphony Orchestra in Pennsylvania, donate my performing services to Voices of Vets, help my daughter with her community service project called Minuet Minuets, and am on the faculty of the Baltimore String Orchestra Camp at Garrison Forest School in Owings Mills, where I once was a camper myself.
+I currently teach strings in Anne Arundel County Public schools, maintain a private violin and viola studio in Catonsville, MD, freelance, sub with the York Symphony Orchestra in Pennsylvania, help my daughter with her community service project called Minuet Minuets, and am on the faculty of the Baltimore String Orchestra Camp at Garrison Forest School in Owings Mills, where I once was a camper myself.